AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 | 6th                  | 3                    | -                       |
 | 8th                  | 3                    | 1                       |
 | 10th                 | 3                    | 2                       |

-## Attribute Increase

-When you reach 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
-As normal, you can't increase an attribute score above 20 using this feature.

 ## Opus Creation